 The Cognitive Bias Codex

 The Cognitive Bias Codex includes around 180 different heuristics, or thinking traps, that humans are commonly susceptible to.
 We are naturally selective, and humans have developed automatic processes that enable us to take in information at speed and produce a response.
-We are flawed, and by identifying some of the ways in which we access and understand information, we can identify ways to positively influence behaviour.
+But, we are flawed!
+By identifying some of the ways in which we access and understand information, we can identify ways to positively influence behaviour.

 There is a really comprehensive graphic, with definitions, that you can explore if you’d like to see the full set of identified human behaviours.
 It places cognitive biases into four categories: too much information, not enough meaning, need to act fast and, what should we remember.
-Obviously, 180 behaviours is too many to meaningfully explore here, and not all are useful in the context of apprenticeship delivery.
+Obviously, 180 behaviours is too many to meaningfully explore here.
+Not all are useful in the context of apprenticeship delivery either.
 Instead, we’ve isolated a few that can impact results.

 Humans are social animals and often make decisions based on the perceived opinions of others.
 We’re always seeking to improve our status or avoid embarrassment, and will act accordingly.
-Narratives around apprenticeships as socially acceptable and desirable routes to employment, alongside stories – case studies or quotes from students that show how similar people have enjoyed and found success following the apprenticeship route – can be beneficial in motivating learners to take up an apprenticeship.
+Narratives around apprenticeships as socially acceptable and desirable routes to employment can be beneficial in motivating learners to take up an apprenticeship.
+Consider case studies or quotes from students that show how similar people have enjoyed and found success following the apprenticeship route.

 In terms of motivation it’s also useful to consider optimism bias.
 This causes people to believe they are less likely than others to experience a negative event.
 This means that shocking people with negative statistics about unemployment, for example, or the likelihood of failure, is unlikely to motivate them into the behaviour that you want to see.
 This is perhaps most relevant before an apprentice signs up to a programme.
-Positive factors about the outcomes of an apprenticeship are much more likely to motivate an apprentice than any negative ideas about the impact of not taking that route.
+Positive factors about the outcomes of an apprenticeship are much more likely to motivate an apprentice.
+Try and steer clear of negative ideas about the impact of not taking that route.

 Memory and information retention